MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > ![](media/profiles-customers2.png "Customer profiles")

 >[!NOTE]
 > Customer profiles are available once you create the unified Customer entity.
-Make sure to complete the data configuration process in order to unlock richer views on your customers.
+Make sure to complete the data configuration process in order to unlock richer views of your customers.
 Visit the **Configure Data** section to learn more.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile.png "Customer Card tiles")